yzjedu/cs151-lab7-owen_leif/algorithm.md

 5. Assign the output of this calculation to "room size"
 6. Add "room size" to "house size"

-Purpose: Calculating the various possibilities for the cost of the house
+* Purpose: Calculating the various possibilities for the cost of the house
-Name: "cost_calculation"
+* Name: "cost_calculation"
-Parameters: none
+* Parameters: none
-Return: Various possible prices for the room
+* Return: Various possible prices for the room
+* Algorithm:
 1. Global import "passthru"
 2. Global import "house size"
 2. While "passthru" is False: